rummik/zick.kim/resume/resume.md

 write code, and chew bubble gum.

 <!--
-  Incidientally, I also try to avoid buzzwords, which is why you don't see 'self-motivated', 'driven', 'full-stack', etc.  Those terms probably apply, but I feel they attract the wrong kind of employer.
-Also, this comment has the fun effect of those keywords showing up when I'm being searched for. ;) -->
+  I also try to avoid buzzwords, which is why you don't see 'self-motivated', 'driven', 'full-stack', etc.  Those terms may apply, but I feel they attract the wrong kind of employer.
+-->

    Website | <https://zick.kim>